 The new bill makes those with a prior conviction for a non-violent ungraded, second degree, or third degree misdemeanor eligible for a limited access order if they did not incur any new arrests in the ten years following the misdemeanor conviction.
 This means that the bill will help those who otherwise have stayed out of trouble but may have one prior conviction on their record.
 It also means that the bill covers many offenses, including a number of first time narcotics offenses for which an individual was not able to obtain a diversionary program like ARD.

 Prior to the enactment of Senate Bill 166, expungements were limited to convictions for summary offenses, juvenile adjudications, and arrests that did not result in conviction.
 The only other option for a person seeking to have a conviction removed from their record was to petition the Governor for a pardon, and pardons are extremely difficult to obtain.
 With the enactment of this important new legislation, many individuals with misdemeanor convictions will be able to have those convictions removed from their public records, and employers will no longer be allowed to ask about those convictions.
 This will make it far easier for someone with one older conviction to enter the work force.

-If you have a summary conviction or a conviction for an ungraded, second degree, or third degree misdemeanor on your record, contact the criminal lawyers at The Hughes Firm now to discuss the possibility of an expungement or sealing of your record.
+If you have a summary conviction or a conviction for an ungraded, second degree, or third degree misdemeanor on your record, contact the criminal lawyers at Hughes Campos now to discuss the possibility of an expungement or sealing of your record.